-Elizabeth Logsdon is a senior lecturer in the Department of Biomedical Engineering.
-She is director of the BME undergraduate program and director of BME design programs including oversight of the BME design studio, a facility that supports all design courses in the undergraduate and graduate programs.
+Elizabeth Logsdon is an associate teaching professor in the Department of Biomedical Engineering.
+She is the director of undergraduate studies and the director of the BME Design Studio, a facility that supports all design courses in the undergraduate and graduate programs.

-As director of the BME undergraduate program, Logsdon supports programmatic curricular innovation and development.
-She oversees all undergraduate advising and the objectives connecting to the student experience.
+As director of undergraduate studies for BME, Logsdon supports programmatic curricular innovation and development.
+She oversees undergraduate advising and the objectives connecting to the student experience.
 This includes orientations, student trajectories through the BME curriculum, and personalized advising–matching students to faculty advisors based on interests and specialty training.

-Logsdon teaches the engineering design process in the capstone undergraduate Design Team Program, a suite of eight courses that train student leaders and teams in user-centered design from identifying needs to validating solutions.
+Logsdon teaches the engineering design process in the cornerstone undergraduate BME Design Team Program, a suite of eight courses that train student leaders and teams in user-centered design from identifying needs to validating solutions.
 She connects design resources, curriculum and initiatives across the BME undergraduate program.

 - Director, Biomedical Engineering Undergraduate Program

 - Director, BME Design Studio